Sen. Finance Committee Backs Kirk As Trade Rep.

 WELNA: Instead, Kirk said, his top priority would be to enforce the rules of existing trade agreements.
 Iowa Republican Charles Grassley pressed him on a pending trade deal with Colombia.

-Senator CHARLES GRASSLEY (Republican, Iowa): If confirmed, will you commit to work with me to implement the trade agreement this year?
+CHARLES GRASSLEY: If confirmed, will you commit to work with me to implement the trade agreement this year?

 WELNA: But Kirk was making no promises.

 KIRK: I cannot commit to a certain timetable.
 As I've said, we're going to take a comprehensive review of all of our trade policies because we want to move forward in a strategic rather than a tactical manner, but we do agree with you that Colombia provides a great opportunity and we'll work with you to see if we can't get that advanced sooner rather than later.